teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/pi_setup_instruction.md

 ## Team Sentio — WRO Future Engineers 2026

-This document describes how to prepare the Raspberry Pi, install the required software, connect and verify the sensors, confirm the competition GPIO configuration, and run the Team Sentio Open and Obstacle Challenge programs.
+This document describes how to prepare the Raspberry Pi, install the required software, connect and verify the sensors, confirm the competition GPIO configuration, configure the GPIO18 push-button launcher, and run the Team Sentio Open and Obstacle Challenge programs.

-The purpose of this guide is reproducibility: another person should be able to prepare a compatible Raspberry Pi environment and understand the steps required before running the robot.
+The purpose of this guide is reproducibility: another person should be able to prepare a compatible Raspberry Pi environment and reproduce the final physically tested Team Sentio competition software setup.

 ---